fluent/fluent-bit/documentation/input/mqtt.md

 ## Getting Started

-In order to read the head of a file, you can run the plugin from the command line or through the configuration file:
+In order to start listening for MQTT messages, you can run the plugin from the command line or through the configuration file:

 ### Command Line